bleds1/sba/content/posts/2025-06-25-how-i-use-org-mode-part-one.md

 [Image 6]

-My main go to file during the day is my log.org.
+My main go to file during the day is my *log.org*.
 It's one long file that uses org-roam-dailies to create a date-tree journal with timestamped entries.
-I have a keyboard shortcut that can quick capture an entry to the log from anywhere throughout the day.
-The default org-roam-dailies create a separate file for each day and I started to find that counter productive.
-I would rarely ever look back on the individual files.
-With one long log I can quickly scan back over the past few days or weeks and information stays fresh unless I decide to fold a heading away or narrow the buffer to just today's date.
-Sometimes I create a little check list here at the beginning of the day for my main objectives, often I just ramble and capture fleeting thoughts throughout the day.

 ```lisp
 ;; Capture template for my daily log entries
 (setq org-roam-dailies-capture-templates